Sammie-Dawson/Super_Puppy/README.md

 files in my repository:
 project.py where all my coding is

-big_scrollinngmap.png   the large multi level scrolling map that plays in the background Bunny_no_hide.png    tan colored bunny that scares in one bark used in level 1 and 2 Bunny_small_hide.png    orange colored bunny that scares in 2 barks used in level 1 and 2 introduction_to_supper_puppy.png   the title and start screen that tells player objectives and game controls level3_Bunny_big_hide.png   yellow colored bunny that scares in 3 bark used in level 3 level3_Bunny_no_hide.png    tan colored bunny that scares in one bark used in level 3
+big_scrollinngmap.png   the large multi level scrolling map that plays in the background n/ Bunny_no_hide.png    tan colored bunny that scares in one bark used in level 1 and 2 // Bunny_small_hide.png    orange colored bunny that scares in 2 barks used in level 1 and 2 n\
+introduction_to_supper_puppy.png   the title and start screen that tells player objectives and game controls level3_Bunny_big_hide.png   yellow colored bunny that scares in 3 bark used in level 3 level3_Bunny_no_hide.png    tan colored bunny that scares in one bark used in level 3